netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/README.md

 * How to configure Citrix ADC VPX (Tier 1 ADC) using Citrix Ingress Controller to load balance north-South ingress traffic for each team

 Citrix ADC works in the two-tier architecture deployment solution to load balance the enterprise grade applications deployed in microservices and access those through internet.
-Tier 1 can have traditional load balancers such as VPX/SDX/MPX, or CPX (containerized Citrix ADC) to manage high scale north-south traffic.
-Tier 2 has CPX deployment for managing microservices and load balances the north-south & east-west traffic.
+Tier 1 can be a traditional load balancers such as VPX/SDX/MPX, or CPX (containerized Citrix ADC) to manage high scale north-south traffic.
+CPX as Tier 2 for managing microservices and load balances the north-south & east-west traffic.

 In the Kubernetes cluster, pod gets deployed across worker nodes.
 Below screenshot demonstrates the microservice deployment which contains 3 services marked in blue, red and green colour and 12 pods running across two worker nodes.
 These deployments are logically categorized by Kubenetes namespace (e.g. team-hotdrink namespace)